Oliver-Loeffler/GocdVersionPlugin/README.md

 The `gocdVersion` function takes 2 arguments, the first one is the string to be used as version for automated builds, the second one for manual or local builds.
 So the effective version for a project can be different for atomated builds and manually initiated builds.

+As of version `0.0.11`, it is now possible to define a regular expression to match the desired Git tags.
+As the version number often is used in file names, one must ensure that the git tag does not contain characters which are illegal for use in file system paths.

 With the configuration in the example, the created version number looks as follows: